paypal/SeLion/README.md

 -------
 Please stay tuned for more details.

-In the meantime, you can use Github issues or if you have a contribution, feel free to send a pull request!
+In the meantime, you can use GitHub issues or if you have a contribution, feel free to send a pull request!

 Bugs
 -----
-We use Githb issues.
+We use GitHub issues.
 Please scan the list of current issues before filing a new one.

 Contributing
 -------------